Packing Guideline for Vietnam Travel

 By Allison Martin

-Each parent-to-be will have slightly different personal and circumstantial needs when traveling to Vietnam to bring home their child, but there are a few packing guidelines that every traveler will want to consider.
+Traveling for the first time or returning to Vietnam, each parent will have slightly different personal and circumstantial needs when traveling to Vietnam to bring home their child, but there are a few packing guidelines that every traveler will want to consider

 1. Pack as lightly as you can!
 When you return you will be carrying 1) most of what you brought with you, 2) your baby or child (who will be active!), 3) your baby items, 4) the many gifts you have bought in Vietnam, and 5) any extra clothes or other necessities you have also acquired.